 It’s time to Break It Down!

-During the close of this holiday season, here’s another reprised edition of “Break It Down!”
+During this holiday week, here’s a reprised edition of “Break It Down!”

 With this post I wish you a blessed and bountiful Happy New Year.
 Now, enjoy today’s blog post.